Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/z-index-global-disallowed-list.md

 ---
 title: z-index/global-disallowed-list
-description: Disallows the use of legacy z-index custom properties and Sass mixin data
+description: Disallows the use of legacy z-index custom properties and Sass mixin data.
 keywords:
   - stylelint
   - z-index